 Everyone knows someone who says that they can multi-task, they claim they can do multiple things at once while doing a great job at each.
 But even people who say they can do this aren’t being honest, they might be okay at switching tasks, but they aren’t doing both at the same time or level.
 And, although reading a book isn’t the same as looking at your phone while driving, it is still a type of multi-tasking.

-Nobody can really multi-taskOpens in a new tab., even if they say so, what they are doing is jumping their focus from one task to another.
+Nobody can really multi-task, even if they say so, what they are doing is jumping their focus from one task to another.

 This often means that their focus isn’t all there; instead, it is spread thin.
 When it comes to reading, you aren’t going to be switching books after each page, but you might be reading multiple books on the same day.
 When you do this, your mind is bouncing back and forth between what you are reading and what you were reading before.